ergs0204/Pyleet/README.md

 - Calls your solution method with the inputs
 - Compares the output to the expected result
 - Reports pass/fail status for each test case
+- Any `print()` output from your solution will be shown in  test result, helping with step-by-step debugging

 ---